Mean curvature flow with generic low-entropy initial data: Introduction

 Several fundamental results have been obtained about hypersurfaces with sufficiently small entropy, starting with work of Colding--Ilmanen--Minicozzi--White \cite{ColdingMinicozziIlmanenWhite} who proved that the round sphere $\SS^n(\sqrt{2n})$ has minimal entropy among all closed self-shrinkers.
 This was extended by Bernstein--Wang \cite{BernsteinWang:1} who showed that the round sphere minimizes entropy among all closed hypersurfaces (see also \cite{Zhu:entropy,HershkovitsWhite:sharp-entropy}).
 Moreover, Bernstein--Wang have also proven \cite{BernsteinWang:TopologicalProperty} that the cylinder $\SS^1(\sqrt{2})\times \RR \subset \RR^3$ has second least entropy among all self-shrinkers in $\RR^3$ (their result crucially relies on Brendle's classification of genus zero self-shrinkers \cite{Brendle:genus0}).

 Subsequent work of Bernstein--Wang provides a robust picture of hypersurfaces with sufficiently small entropy \cite{BernsteinWang:topology-small-ent,BernsteinWang:hausdorff-stability,bernsteinWang:top-uniqueness-expanders} (see also \cite{BernsteinSWang:disconnect}).
-In particular, we note their low-entropy Schoenflies result: \begin{theorem}[{Bernstein--Wang \cite{BernsteinWang:schoenflies}}] If $M^3\subset \RR^4$ has $\lambda(M) \leq \lambda(\SS^2\times \RR)$ then $M$ is smoothly isotopic to the round $\SS^3$. \end{theorem} Our previous work \cite{CCMS:generic1} on generic mean curvature flow gave an alternative approach to this result by showing that after a small perturbation of $M$, the mean curvature flow \emph{provides} the isotopy.
-Indeed, Theorem \ref{theo:BW-schoenflies} is a consequence of the following result. \begin{theorem}[\cite{CCMS:generic1}] If $M^3\subset \RR^4$ has $\lambda(M) \leq \lambda(\SS^2\times \RR)$ then after a small $C^\infty$-perturbation to a nearby hypersurface $M'$, the mean curvature flow $M'(t)$ is completely smooth until it disappears in a round point. \end{theorem}
+In particular, they obtained the following low-entropy Schoenflies result: \begin{theorem}[{Bernstein--Wang \cite{BernsteinWang:schoenflies}}] If $M^3\subset \RR^4$ has $\lambda(M) \leq \lambda(\SS^2\times \RR)$ then $M$ is smoothly isotopic to the round $\SS^3$. \end{theorem} In \cite{BernsteinWang:schoenflies}, this is proven by flowing $M$ by mean curvature flow and then smoothing out any potential non-generic singularities to construct the desired isotopy.
+Our previous work \cite{CCMS:generic1} on generic mean curvature flow gave an alternative approach to this result by showing that if one perturbs $M$ slightly, the mean curvature flow directly \emph{provides} the isotopy: \begin{theorem}[\cite{CCMS:generic1}] If $M^3\subset \RR^4$ has $\lambda(M) \leq \lambda(\SS^2\times \RR)$ then after a small $C^\infty$-perturbation to a nearby hypersurface $M'$, the mean curvature flow $M'(t)$ is completely smooth until it disappears in a round point. \end{theorem}

 One of the consequences of this paper is a simplified proof of Theorem \ref{theo:CCMS-low-ent-sch} (see also the stronger version stated in Corollary \ref{coro:impr-schoenflies}).